core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The CoAP No-Response Option {{RFC7967}} can be used by a client to influence the default response suppression on the server side.
 It is RECOMMENDED that a server supporting this option only takes it into account when processing requests targeting selected resources, as useful in the application context.

-Any default response suppression by a server SHOULD be performed consistently, as follows: if a request on a resource produces a particular Response Code and this response is not suppressed, then another request on the same resource that produces a response of the same Response Code class is also not suppressed.
+Any default response suppression by a server SHOULD be performed consistently, as follows: if a request on a resource produces a particular Response Code and this response is not suppressed, then another request on the same resource that produces a response of the same Response Code class (see {{Section 3 of RFC7252}}) is also not suppressed.
 For example, if a 4.05 (Method Not Allowed) error response code is suppressed by default on a resource, then a 4.15 Unsupported Content-Format error response code is also suppressed by default for that resource.

 ### Repeating a Request ###
 A CoAP client MAY repeat a group request using the same Token value and same Message ID value, in order to ensure that enough (or all) members of the CoAP group have been reached with the request.
 This is useful in case a number of members of the CoAP group did not respond to the initial request and the client suspects that the request did not reach these group members.
 However, in case one or more servers did receive the initial request but the response to that request was lost, this repeat does not help to retrieve the lost response(s) if the server(s) implement the optional Message ID based deduplication ({{Section 4.5 of RFC7252}}).